-- Press the 🌭 button to begin. - After the "Ready" prompt and the following beep, say "Emergency" and the UconnectTM Phone will instruct the paired cellular phone to call the emergency number.
+- Press the button to begin. - After the "Ready" prompt and the following beep, say "Emergency" and the UconnectTM Phone will instruct the paired mobile phone to call the emergency number.
 This feature is supported in the U.S., Canada, and Mexico.

-The emergency number dialed is based on the country where the vehicle is purchased (911 for the U.S. and Canada and 060 for Mexico).
-The number dialed may not be applicable with the available cellular service and area.
+• The emergency number dialed is based on the country where the vehicle is purchased (911 for the U.S. and

+Canada and 060 for Mexico).
+The number dialed may not be applicable with the available mobile service and area.

 - If supported, this number may be programmable on some systems.
-To do this, press the button and say 'Setup', followed by 'Emergency'. - The UconnectTM Phone does slightly lower your chances of successfully making a phone call as to that for the cellular phone directly.
+To do this, press the button and say "Setup", followed by "Emergency". - The UconnectTM Phone does slightly lower your chances of successfully making a phone call as to that for the mobile phone directly.